 Silencing a 2U UPS

-Disclaimer: the following article explains an unauthorized modification of an electrical appliance which runs at high voltage and contains a lot of chemical stuff which doesn't play nicely at high temperatures.
+The following article explains an unauthorized modification of an electrical appliance which runs at high voltage and contains a lot of chemical stuff which doesn't play nicely at high temperatures.
 The manipulation explained in the article voids the warranty and modifies the product in a way which wasn't tested by the manufacturer.
 Unless you have enough experience, DO NOT ATTEMPT TO DO THE SAME MANIPULATION WITH A SAME OR SIMILAR DEVICE.
 Not only you'll void the warranty, but you would be at risk of permanently damaging the product or compromising your own safety.

 I have a home office with a bunch of servers and network hardware.
 In order to protect myself against occasional problems with the power grid, I had two Eaton UPS units, but a firmware upgrade bricked both of them, so I had to buy another one.
 I ended up purchasing Eaton 5PX2200RT.